Vierverlaten sugar factory: The company

 The company Noord-Nederlandse Beetwortelsuikerfabriek was founded as a public company with a share capital of 1,000,000 guilders divided in 1,000 shares of 1,000 guilders each.
 A hundred shares would not be issued initially.
-The founders took 320 shares, the rest was offered to the public.
-This was in Amsterdam, The Hague, Groningen, Friesland, and in the small Brabant towns of Roosendaal and Bergen op Zoom.
+The founders took 320 shares, and the rest was offered to the public.
+This occurred in Amsterdam, The Hague, Groningen, Friesland, and in the small Brabant towns of Roosendaal and Bergen op Zoom.
 Bergen op Zoom housed one of Paul Wittouck's factories.
 Roosendaal had two sugar factories.

 The director of the company would be A. Springer, or L. de Ram.
 The supervisory board consisted of a selection of the Friesland and Groningen elite led by the very wealthy Jan Evert Scholten.
-Other members of the supervisory board were: R. Bloembergen Ezn., F.E.
+Other members of the supervisory board were R. Bloembergen Ezn., F.E.
 Botma, J.L.
 Hilarides, Mr. D. van Houten, Ern.
 Laane, Lanmbert de Ram, F. de Ram, G. Reinders, Mr. W.J. van Welderen Baron Rengers.
 J.K.
 Rienks, D.K.
-Welt, G. Zylma.
-Laane was a banker in Roosendaal, the De Rams were sugar manufacturers from the south.
+Welt, and G. Zylma.
+Laane was a banker in Roosendaal, and the De Rams were sugar manufacturers from the south.
 Later on, Bloembergen was said to have been instrumental in founding the company together with his friend Scholten.
-In September 1896 O. Borchert became director.
-The other leaders were: Secretary R. Bloembergen Ezn; A. van Rossum, and President-Commissaris J.E.
+In September 1896, O. Borchert became director.
+The other leaders were Secretary R. Bloembergen Ezn., A. van Rossum, and President-Commissaris J.E.
 Scholten.

 While this company was owned by the shareholders, it was planned to operate on a participation system.
 During the campaign, the farmers would get advance payments based on the sugar price.
 Of the final profit, 45% would then be divided over the supplying farmers.
-The participation system would become very popular.
-However, initially many farmers opted to simply sell their beet for a somewhat higher price instead of participating in possible profits.
+The participation system would become very popular; however, initially many farmers opted to simply sell their beet for a somewhat higher price instead of relying on total amount of sales to determine their payout.